the-vu will be closing down

 Well of course I could, and in the past I’ve done similar and sockless adventures, traveling light, with only the very shoes on my feet.
 I’ve done it with Sperry Topsiders, which have no cushioning to speak of, and I’ve done it with Crocs LiteRide sneakers, which are not foot-shaped like the clogs and therefore extremely different in feel.

 As one ages, the ability to survive without cushioning underfoot is diminished.
 I’ve aged out of the barefoot shoe craze because it became like a hammer to the soles for me.
 And now I’ve also aged out of Sperry Topsiders, but besides that I am moving away from owning anything made of leather, having made a deal with the cattle.
-(I still have my final pair of leather dress shoes, two old wallets, and my last ever car with so-called “leather” seating areas).
+(I still have my final pair of leather dress shoes, one pair of dance shoes, two old wallets, and my last ever car with so-called “leather” seating areas).

 I was dissatisfied with my Crocs LiteRide sneakers, which I used sockless on a trip to multiple world cities.
-They hurt, mostly from the uppers.
+They hurt, mostly from the blister causing uppers.
 Yes a thin sock would have helped, but I wanted to pack as light as possible.
 But again those were not foot shaped, but rather standard sneaker shaped.
 Therefore the Crocs LiteRide 360 Clogs cannot be compared to the sneakers.

 I began with wearing my new LiteRide clogs in the house, where I normally wear my Classics.
 The LiteRide clogs are spongier and absorb more impact with the tiles.
 But they are also less wide so there is not as much toe spread as there can be in the very roomy Classics.
 But they are still wide, and a more roomy shape than almost any running shoe outside of select Altra or Topo models.